Refer to the admission options below to see how you can become a WVU Mountaineer.

 Admission to WVU is based on a combination of high school grade-point average and ACT or SAT scores.
 Each application is reviewed individually by a member of the admissions staff.
 Don’t forget – all applications must be accompanied by an official transcript.

-The average student enrolled in WVU’s Fall 2011 freshman class had a 3.36 high school grade point average, a composite ACT score of 23.7, and/or a combined Math and Critical Reading SAT score of 1055.
+The average student enrolled in WVU’s Fall 2014 freshman class had a 3.4 high school grade point average, ACT score of 24, and a combined Math and Critical Reading SAT score of 1052.

 Some colleges and programs have additional admission standards that exceed the minimal requirements.
 Admission to the University does not ensure admission into a specific school or college.